therickyfoster/hidden_prodigy_paradox/README.md

 That’s the deeper cycle: systems underestimate what looks small, fragile, or marginal, and that underestimation buys the hidden prodigy enough time to grow into unstoppable strength.

 This suggests a larger inversion: in every “weak link” around us might be a future center of gravity.
 The game is learning to notice the camouflaged seeds before they tower over the canopy.

+Some seeds are parasitic—corruption, extraction, secrecy—and they camouflage themselves so they can grow unchecked.
+Other seeds are regenerative—peace, transparency, tokenomics for restoration—but they can also be hard to see at first, fragile, easy to overlook.

+If your work is planetary restoration, then you are the one planting the regenerative seeds.
+The discrepancy arises because the same metaphor holds for both kinds of growth.
+It can sound like a warning against any seed, when in fact it’s a call to discernment: to keep spotting, amplifying, and protecting the subtle shoots of peace before they get smothered by the faster-growing weeds of extraction.

+So it’s not “stop what you’re doing.”
+It’s “notice that what you’re doing—planting peace—has the same humble beginnings as every great forest, and it deserves active protection before larger, older canopies of corruption try to shade it out.”

+Think of it like tending a permaculture system: some seeds are invasive, some are life-giving, and the real craft is recognizing which tiny sprouts will create a thriving biome and which will drain it.
 </details>

 ---